NOR-SPRINT consent form

 Possible consequences of new knowledge

-If new information becomes available during the study period and is of such a nature that it may affect your participation in the study, you will be informed of this as soon as possible.
+If new information becomes available during the study period and is of a nature that may affect your participation in the study, you will be informed of this as soon as possible.
 You will also be informed of decisions or situations that may lead to the study ending sooner than planned as soon as possible.

 What information about you is collected?